NAME

 -simple

 If -simple is specified, a simple but fast parser is used (conforms not fully to XML recommendation).
 That should double parsing and DOM generation speed.
 The encoding of the data is not transformed inside the parser.
 The simple parser does not respect any encoding information in the XML declaration.
 It skips over the internal DTD subset and ignores any information in it.
-Therefore it doesn't include defaulted attribute values into the tree, even if the according attribute declaration is in the internal subset.
-It also doesn't expand internal or external entity references other than the predefined entities and character references.
+Therefore, it doesn't include defaulted attribute values into the tree, even if the according attribute declaration is in the internal subset.
+It also doesn't expand internal or external entity references other than the predefined entities and character references

 -html